zulfadlizainal/nr-dimensioning/Part 5 PDSCH/2_DL Cell Throughput/README.md

 <br />
 <br />

-Once available PDSCH RE is calculated, its is then converted to throughput based spectral efficiency collected in the field using Qualcomm chipset UE.
+Once available PDSCH RE is calculated, it is then converted to throughput based spectral efficiency collected in the field using Qualcomm chipset UE.

                                                │ MCS
                                                │